PojavLauncherTeam/PojavLauncher/dataremoval.md

 - Local accounts
 - Microsoft accounts
 <br>
-If you wish to remove a local account or a Microsoft account from the launcher:
+If you wish to remove a local account or a Microsoft account from the launcher:<br>
 1. Select the account that you wish to remove in the account selector
 2. Press the trash bin button
 3. All account data stored in the launcher will be removed immediately.